Tiger Woods arrested on drunken driving charges in Florida | Where Orlando Turns First For Breaking News, Weather, and Traffic

+Golfing great Tiger Woods is back home on Jupiter Island, Florida, after his release from the Palm County Jail Monday morning on drunken driving charges.

-Golfing great Tiger Woods was arrested Monday morning in Jupiter, Florida, on suspicion of drunken driving, according to the Palm Beach County Sheriff’s Office.
+Woods was stopped and arrested on suspicion of DUI in Jupiter early on Memorial Day, according to the Palm Beach County Sheriff’s Office.

 Social media erupted over the news, with some questioning why Woods didn’t call a Taxi or Uber.